Analytic solutions of neutral hyperbolic black holes with scalar hair: Two neutral limits of an Einstein-Maxwell-dilaton system

 Another solution to the system~\eqref{eq:action4} without the gauge field is the hyperbolic Schwarzschild-AdS black hole (without scalar hair) given by

-For a given $\alpha$, there are two solutions.
-The one with lower free energy is thermodynamically preferred.
-In the following, we will calculate thermodynamic quantities of the hyperbolic black holes with and without scalar hair, and demonstrate that there are phase transitions between the two solutions as the temperature is varied.
-We take $L=1$ in the following.
+For a given $\alpha$, there is more than one black hole solution.
+At a given temperature, the one with lower free energy is thermodynamically preferred.
+In the following, we calculate thermodynamic quantities of the hyperbolic black holes with and without scalar hair, and demonstrate that there are phase transitions between the two solutions as the temperature is varied.
+We set the AdS radius $L=1$.